Scouting is adventure, family, fun, character, leadership and so much more.

 In addition to camping, Scouts and adult leaders enjoy many outdoor activities while accommodating the needs of today’s busy families.

 Welcome to Troop 100 - please join us!
-Our goal is to teach boys leadership and environmental awareness through outdoor camping activities and community service.
+Our goal is to teach boys and girls leadership and environmental awareness through outdoor camping activities and community service.
 The Oldest Boy Scout Troop in Washington, D.C. - Established 1917.

 A primary aim of Scouting, along with character development, citizenship training, and personal fitness, is leadership.
 The Scouting program encourages Scouts to learn and practice leadership skills.
 Understanding the concepts of leadership and becoming a servant leader helps a Scout accept the leadership role of others and guides them towards participating citizenship and character development.

 Camping is an integral part of the Troop 100 experience.
 Campouts are scheduled each month through-out the entire year.
 Although participation at all campouts is not mandatory, it is strongly encouraged.
 The “Perfect Attendance Plaque”, awarded to Scouts each year at the Troop’s Anniversary Dinner, is for perfect attendance on all of the Troop’s campouts in that year.

 It’s on a campout that the magic of Scouting occurs.
-It is here where the boys get to truly practice their Scouting Skills.
+It is here where the boys and girls get to truly practice their Scouting Skills.
 Leadership blossoms during the planning and implementation of a campout.
 And a deep love and true appreciation for Nature can only occur while one is out in Nature.
 Books, television or movies cannot convey or replace the experience of actually being outdoors.